 Video documentary and 100-Syllable mantra Vajrasattva and explaining the meaning of the mantra:

 When Shakyamuni Buddha sat under the Bodhi tree, seeking Enlightenment, the sutras record the many things he visualized as he sat.
 Many of these, such as Mara’s “attack” can be seen as defilements being purified — a core practice in Buddhism.
 Foundation practice in Buddhism is generally thought of as the process of purifying obstacles and misconceptions and negative karmas, and generating merit.
 Ultimately, even generating merit is a purification practice itself.

-Although all Buddhists practices can be thought of as “purifying”, Vajrayana visualization practices and mantra are particularly effective, incorporating meditation that fully engages all of Body (breath and posture), Speech (mantra) and Mind (visualization).
+Although all Buddhist practices can be thought of as “purifying”, Vajrayana visualization practices and mantra are particularly effective, incorporating meditation that fully engages all of Body (breath and posture), Speech (mantra), and Mind (visualization).
 [Full video teaching on Purification from Venerable Zasep Rinpoche below.]

 Why do we describe purification practices as healing practices?
 Ultimately, the purification of negativities and obstacles is the most perfect of healing practices.
 It is said that our defilements and negative karmas are the cause of our suffering, including illness.

 Khenpo Sodargye chants the 100 Syllable Mantra of Vajrasattva:

 In Tibetan Buddhism, Vajrasattva’s role as the “great purifier” is top-of-mind — a necessary first step in Buddhist practice, working on the negative karmas and obstacles that obscure our Buddha Nature.
 It is one of the core “foundation” practices of Vajrayana.
 Yet, Vajrasattva practice is much more than this.